-Want more True Blood news?
+Want more TV News and Reviews?
 Subscribe to TV Guide Magazine now!

 Want more Cheers & Jeers?
 Subscribe to TV Guide Magazine.

 The horror novelist — an avowed fan of FX's biker-gang drama — popped up in a cameo as "Bachman" (an elbow-in-the-ribs reference to his nom de plume Richard Bachman).
 A cleaner brought in to erase evidence of a crime, he was hired after Gemma...